-$$R = 1$$
+R = 1

-The PLL can be powered up independently from the DAC block, and can also be used as a generalpurpose PLL by routing its output to the GPIO output.
-After powering up the PLL, PLL CLK is available typically after 10 ms.
+The PLL can power up independently from the DAC block, and can also be used as a general-purpose PLL by routing the PLL output to the GPIO output.
+After powering up the PLL, PLL_CLK is available typically after 10 ms.

-The clock for the codec and various signal processing blocks, CODEC CLKIN, can be generated from the MCLK input, BCLK input, GPIO input, or PLL_CLK (page 0 / register 4, bits D1-D0).
+The clocks for the codec and various signal processing blocks, CODEC_CLKIN, are generated from the MCLK input, BCLK input, GPIO input, or PLL_CLK (page 0 / register 4, bits D1-D0).

-If CODEC CLKIN is derived from the PLL, then the PLL must be powered up first and powered down last.
+If CODEC_CLKIN is derived from the PLL, then the PLL must be powered up first and powered down last.

-Table 5-28 lists several example cases of typical PLL CLKIN rates and how to program the PLL to achieve a sample rate f_S of either 44.1 kHz or 48 kHz.
+Table 6-28 lists several example cases of typical PLL_CLKIN rates and how to program the PLL to achieve a sample rate f_S of either 44.1 kHz or 48 kHz.